paulin/mattpaulin/_posts/2026-4-2-ProductPathway.md

 Product is about understanding people.
 Engineering is about solving problems.

-This was the inpiration of previous articles where I have been thinking about the steps toward building a product and the steps it takes to develop the engineering.
+This was the inspiration of previous articles where I have been thinking about the steps toward building a product and the steps it takes to develop the engineering.
 - A **product track** (Idea → Vision → Prototype → MVP → …)
 - An **engineering track** (Planning → Facilitate → Deploy → …)